IceNetworkGitHub/CCNA/Security/ACLs For Packet Filtering.md

   - ```ip access-list extended 110```
   - ```15 deny tcp host 10.10.10.11 host 10.10.50.10 eq telnet```

+## Hide the fact that ICMP or other traffic is filtered ##

+- You want to hide, destination host unreachable U.U.U?
+I think that's a good idea. :)
+- Under the interface that's sending the IP unreachable messages do ```no ip unreachables```.

 ## To Delete ACL Entry ##

 - Be careful to not do ```no access-list 99 permit 10.16.0.7```
 - This would remove the whole numbered access list 99, not just that specific entry.
 - The correct way would be to go into global configuration mode.